leibrocs/SnowCoverAnalysis_SpatialPython/README.md

 ### Data Preparation

 #### Data Download
-To acquire ten years of MODIS snow cover data from the two satellites automatically, the script Download_MODIS.ipynb had to be run twice.
-Once to download the MODIS Terra snow cover data and a second time to get the scenes from the aqua satellite.
-As input a GeoJSON file with the corner coordinates of the study region was required.
-Additionally, the time frame needed to be specified to filter the granules and was set from first of September 2012 to 31st of August 2022.
+To automatically acquire ten years of MODIS snow cover data from the two satellites, the script "Download_MODIS.ipynb" had to be executed twice.
+The first run was performed to download the MODIS Terra snow cover data, and the second run was carried out to obtain scenes from the Aqua satellite.
+As input, a GeoJSON file containing the corner coordinates of the study region was required.
+Additionally, a time frame needed to be specified to filter the granules, which was set from September first 2012 to August 31st of 2022.

 #### Replace Missing Files
-Some MODIS terra Snow Cover files were missing from the ten-year time series and needed to be identified and replaced.
-The script ReplaceMissing_MODIS.ipynb runs through the terra file folder, detects missing files and replaces them with the respective files from the aqua folder.
-Additionally, in case that there was neither a terra nor an aqua file, a new file only containing zeros was created and stored in the same folder.
+Certain MODIS Terra Snow Cover files were found to be missing within the ten-year time series and needed identification and replacement.
+The script "ReplaceMissing_MODIS.ipynb" was used to run through the Terra file folder, detect the absence of files, and substitutes them with the corresponding files from the Aqua folder.
+Furthermore, if neither a Terra nor an Aqua file was available, a new file containing only zeros was generated and stored in the same folder.

-After the terra file folder was updated and included the complete ten-year daily time series of MODIS snow cover data, the folder was manually split into multiple subfolders containing only the data for one hydrological year.
-This resulted in ten folders with 365 or 366 (for leap years) files.
-This step was necessary because the used laptop was not able to handle a large dataset of the size of the entire MODIS terra folder.
+Following the update of the Terra file folder, which now included the complete ten-year daily time series of MODIS Snow Cover data, the folder was manually divided into multiple subfolders, each containing data for a single hydrological year.
+This resulted in ten folders, each containing either 365 files or 366 files for leap years.
+This division was imperative as the laptop in use could not efficiently manage a large dataset of the entire size of the MODIS Terra folder.

   -> Example subfolder name: MOD10A1_12-13, MOD10A1_13-14, ..., MOD10A1_21-22